Zilliqa/Zilliqa-old-testnet-Wallet-Archived/README.md

 # Zilliqa-Wallet

 This project is experimental and still under development.
+This is the static-page version.

 ## Setup